clifford-smith/MD-101T00-ManagingModernDesktops/Instructions/Labs/0802-Configuring Co-Management Using Configuration Manager.md

 2. In the **Administration** workspace, expand **Cloud Services** and then select **Co-management**.
 3. In the ribbon, select **Configure co-management**.
 The **Co-management Configuration Wizard** opens.
 4. In the **Co-management Configuration Wizard**, on the **Tenant onboarding** page, select **Sign In**.
-5. Sign in as as **admin\@yourtenant.onmicrosoft.com** with the default tenant password.
+5. Sign in as **admin\@yourtenant.onmicrosoft.com** with the default tenant password.
 After you are signed in, select Next.
 6. On the **Create AAD Application** warning, select **Yes**.
 7. On the **Configure upload** page, accept the default and select **Next**.
 8. On the **Enablement** page, next to **Automatic enrollment in Intune**, select the drop-down and then select **Pilot**.